captain-aminul/BABS/README.md

 | HOT 2023       | 0.515  | 0.770 | [Link](#)      |
 | HOT 2024       | 0.381  | 0.576 | [Another](#)   |

+# If this work is helpful to you, please cite it as:
+@article{islam2023background,
+  title={Background-aware band selection for object tracking in hyperspectral videos}, author={Islam, Mohammad Aminul and Zhou, Jun and Zhang, Weichuan and Gao, Yongsheng}, journal={IEEE Geoscience and Remote Sensing Letters}, year={2023}, publisher={IEEE}
+}
+# Some of the other papers you might find useful: